 Passionate about volunteering

 Bryson Charitable Group is the co-ordinating organisation for nine local Northern Ireland (NI) organisations, including youth, arts and environmental organisations.
-Bryson EVS works to promote EVS to other organisations and is also currently the EVS training organisation for Northern Ireland.
-We get an insight from three people who have been involved with EVS through Bryson Charitable Group for many years and the very personal impact it has had on their lives.
+Bryson EVS worked to promote EVS to other organisations and was also the EVS training organisation for Northern Ireland.
+We got an insight from three people who have been involved with EVS through Bryson Charitable Group for many years and the very personal impact it has had on their lives.

 Mary Hegarty (right wedding guest below) is a volunteer officer, and has played a central role at Bryson Charitable Group for many years: